scullyio/scully/docs/plugins.md

 /user/5
 ```

-A **router plugin** is used to convert the raw route config into a list of routes that Scully can then crawl/render.
+A **router plugin** is used to convert the raw route-config into a list of routes that Scully can then crawl/render.

 ## `HandledRoute` interface